andyymacck/README/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------

         Hello, this is a place for some of the code I have written.
-Feel free to copy anything, or reach out with any questions!
+Feel free to reuse anything here, or reach out with any questions!